kssujith92/Python_practice_problems/README.md

 > cost_minimize.py : A list contains cost to climb each step.
 At each step, one can choose to skip the next step or not.
 Minimize the cost to reach the top.

+> edit_distance.py : Fint the edit distance between two words.
+Allowed operations: Delete, Insert, Replace

 > largest_range.py : Find largest range of consecutive integers in a given list.

+> largest_divisible_sum.py : Given a list of integers and a number k, find the maximum sum which is divisible by k from the given list.

 > matching_words.py : Given two sentences, return words that are common and words that are not.